amolabs/docs/protocol_v4.md

 did not vote in the consensus process for the block.
 We say the validator missed the block.
 If a validator missed **consecutive** `blks_lazy` blocks and `blks_lazy >= hibernate_threshold`, it is removed from the validator set for the next `hibernate_period` blocks.
+New record is created in `hibernate` store with `start` to be the current height, and `end` current height plug `hibernate_period`.
 We say the validator enters hibernation state.
 If a validator missed consecutive `blks_lazy` blocks and `blks_lazy < hibernate_threshold` but wakes up and comes back to the consensus process, `blks_lazy` resets to zero.

-If a validator stayed hibernation state for `blks_hib` blocks and `blks_hib >= hibernate_period`, then it leaves the hibernation state and may be included in the validator set again.
+If a validator stayed hibernation state for `blks_hib` blocks and `blks_hib >= hibernate_period`, i.e. `hibernate.address.end = current_height`, then
+`hibernate.address` is removed and the validator leaves the hibernation state and may be included in the validator set again.

 #### Validator Updates